U.S. job growth stumbles, raising doubts on economy

 All told, revised estimates meant 59,000 fewer jobs were created in July and August than previously believed.

-In another grim sign, the number of hours worked in the country fell 0.2 percent, raising the specter that some broader softness might have gripped the economy last month.
+In another grim sign, the number of hours worked in the country fell 0.2 percent, raising the spectre that some broader softness might have gripped the economy last month.

 Some of the strongest headwinds on the U.S. economy come from the commodity sector, which has slowed in part because of weaker demand from China.